 People need hope and community during this time.
 The church offers the hope of Jesus every week through our distinct community.
 Being a church online for a time offers a great way for people in your life to visit a church for the first time anonymously.

 We are doing our part every week to make sure people hear the gospel and the hope that's only found in Jesus.
 You can do your part by sending them a link to join you for church this Sunday!

 Here's all the ways you can now engage with The Well weekly during COVID-19

-Every Wednesday, we will hosting a church-wide prayer meeting digitally to pray for one another, our church, and the world.
-Pastor Chase will be leading the prayer meeting.
+Bi-monthly, we will hosting a church-wide prayer meeting digitally to pray for one another, our church, and the world.
+Our pastors and leaders will be leading the prayer meeting.
 We will be sharing a link for Zoom which is where we will have the prayer meeting through on social media channels and The Well Online for you jump on this video meeting.